OlyaVS/fullstack-authn/README.md

 Go to http://localhost:5050/

-`classic_flow` branch - a code sample of:
+A code sample of:
+- Login with username and passord
   - Standard authentication classic flow with username and password
   - Credential Management API for auto login and storing credentials safely on client side
 - Federated login with Google
+- Login with WebAuthn
+  - Identifier-First flow for Web Authentication with passkeys